SPDX-License-Identifier: AGPL-3.0-or-later¶

 | QAOA p=2 (hardware) | -0.514 | — | [1,1,1,0] |

-Caveat (Gemini audit finding 1.3): The Ising encoding includes constant offsets and scaling factors.
-QAOA minimizes the Ising cost, brute-force minimizes the original MPC cost — these are different reference frames.
+Caveat (internal audit finding 1.3): The Ising encoding includes constant offsets and scaling factors.
+QAOA minimises the Ising cost, brute-force minimises the original MPC cost — these are different reference frames.
 The QAOA-found bitstrings should be mapped back through the original MPC cost function for a fair comparison.
 As-is, this claim demonstrates that QAOA successfully navigates the encoded landscape but does not prove superiority over brute-force on the original problem.

 Caveat: This is a proof-of-concept on a 4-bit problem.
 The optimizer loop ran on hardware (78 jobs for COBYLA iterations), which is budget-inefficient.
 Future work should use simulator for optimization, hardware for final evaluation.